craftcms/docs/docs/commerce/3.x/discounts.md

 ## Discount Actions

-Discount actions control what the effect of the discount will be on the order.
+Discount actions control the effect the discount have on the order.

 To take an amount off a line item, a discount adjustment is applied.
 One discount can add multiple discount adjustments.
-The first thing the discount does is create an adjustment for each “Per Item Amount Off”, then calculates the "Per Item Percentage Off", then takes away the "Flat Amount Off Order".
+The first thing the discount does is create an adjustment for each “Per Item Amount Off”.
+It then calculates the “Per Item Percentage Off”, then takes away the “Flat Amount Off Order”.

 ### Applied Scope

-To determine which line items in the order will be discounted, a discount has an "Applied Scope".
+To determine which line items in the order will be discounted, a discount has an “Applied Scope”.

 The options are:

 **Discount the matching items only**
-This will only add “Per Item Amount Off” and "Per Item Percentage Off" discount amounts to the matching line items.
+This will only add “Per Item Amount Off” and “Per Item Percentage Off” discount amounts to the matching line items.

-Matching items are those items that are used to match this discount’s conditions, like “Product Variant” or “Category” conditions.
+Matching items are those items used to match this discount’s conditions, like “Product Variant” or “Category” conditions.

 **Discount all line items**
-This will add “Per Item Amount Off” and "Per Item Percentage Off" discount amounts to all line items.
+This will add “Per Item Amount Off” and “Per Item Percentage Off” discount amounts to all line items.

-Please note that the "Flat Amount Off Order" is applied to the whole order so it is not affected by the applied scope option, and applies it’s discount to every line item until it is all used up (from most expensive to least expensive).
+Please note that the “Flat Amount Off Order” is applied to the whole order, so it’s not affected by the applied scope option and applies its discount to every line item—most expensive to least expensive—until it’s used up.

 ### Per Item Amount Off